 The courts in Tarrant County, TX, can place a defendant under supervision in the following ways:

-Call Law Offices of Richard C. McConathy at (817) 422-5350 to find out more and schedule a free consultation with one of our attorneys.
+Call the Law Offices of Richard C. McConathy at (817) 422-5350 to find out more and schedule a consultation with one of our attorneys.

 The revocation of probation can be based on an allegation that the defendant committed a new felony or misdemeanor crime.
 Revocation proceedings can also involve violations of the special terms or conditions of probation or community supervision including:

 - failure to report to the probation officer;